trdroid/Android-Examples/Fragments/README.md

 ### Benefits

+Fragments simplify the creation of the UI across various form factors.

 Activities are killed and recreated on configuration changes.
 This requires their state to be saved before termination and restored on recreation.

-Simplify the creation of UI across various form factors

 The saving and restoration can be overcome with Fragments as they can be retained across orientation changes.

 Fragments can be added to the backstack in a way that pressing the Back button steps backward through the fragments while saying inside the current activity.

+Fragments provide a consistent way to create built-in Android UI components which prior to Fragments had to be created in disparate ways.
+These UI components include lists, dialog boxes, tabs etc.

 # Creation